robert-mcknight/citx1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 3. copy the `rootfs.squashfs` into the `firmware analysis toolkit` folder.
 4. start emulation e.g., `./fat.py rootfs.squashfs`

 Once the emulation is running, you can access by going to the external address of your VM.
 You can locate your `external IP address` of your VM in the `VM instances` tab.
-Press the link, and you should be able to access the router interface that you just have setup.
+Press the link, and you should be able to access the access point interface that you just have setup.

 {% hint style="danger" %}
 Once you finish playing with your emulator, make sure the **STOP** your VM - otherwise you will continue to lose your Google Cloud credit, and once it runs out you have to pay!